History of Brasília: Modern era

-Since the end of Brazil's military government in the 1980's, Brasília has been a cultural hub, especially for music.
+Since the end of Brazil's military government in the 1980s, Brasília has been a cultural hub, especially for music.
 Numerous rock, punk and grunge bands formed and began more readily releasing music in the freer cultural climate, inspired by similar musical movements in the US and UK.
 Legião Urbana was one of the most famous groups, who released their first album in 1985.
 They were recognised by Rolling Stone for their song, 'Que país é este?' and their lead singer Renata Russo.
 The rise of these groups was credited with beginning to shift the identity of Brasília away from its complicated political history and towards the arts.